 If you have ever purchased a vehicle that was abandoned, you are fully aware of the challenges that lay ahead of you when you attempt to apply for a title.
 At GetNewTitle.com, we title vehicles every day that were abandoned, then sold for restoration or parts.
 Here are some quick tips to help clear up the red tape and better prepare you for what’s to come.

 Make sure that you get a bill of sale.
 Have it notarized if at all possible.
 Have the seller and you, the buyer, both sign and date.

-Make sure the vehicle has a valid vin and it is on the bill of sale.
-Get as much information about the seller as possible.
-As well as who the seller purchased the vehicle from.
+Make sure the vehicle has a valid VIN, and it is on the bill of sale.
+Get as much information about the seller as possible and who the seller purchased the vehicle from.